vaernes/homey_tesla_power_connect/README.md

-Connect directly to your Tesla Wall Connector, create flows, take control and monitor the energy usage.
+Connect directly to your Tesla Wall Connector, create flows and monitor the energy usage.
 Check the chargers state, diagnose issues and check that everything is working.

-This App is under development.

 Only works for Tesla Wall Connector Generation 3.
 Recommended to 'MAC and IP Address Bind' the Tesla Wall Connector's IP in your network router.